Trapped-ion quantum computer: Paul trap

-The electrodynamic quadrupole ion trap currently used in trapped-ion quantum computing research was invented in the 1950s by Wolfgang Paul (who received the Nobel Prize for his work in 1989).
-Charged particles cannot be trapped in 3D by just electrostatic forces because of Earnshaw's theorem.
+The electrodynamic quadrupole ion trap now used in trapped-ion quantum computing research was invented in the 1950s by Wolfgang Paul (who received the Nobel Prize for his work in 1989).
+Charged particles cannot be trapped in 3D by only electrostatic forces because of Earnshaw's theorem.
 Instead, an electric field oscillating at radio frequency (RF) is applied, forming a potential with the shape of a saddle spinning at the RF frequency.
 If the RF field has the right parameters (oscillation frequency and field strength), the charged particle becomes effectively trapped at the saddle point by a restoring force, with the motion described by a set of Mathieu equations.